Health & Safety

 • We have an athletic training room and sick bay setup at camp

-• There is an Urgent Care Clinic within a 15 minute drive
+• There is an Urgent Care Clinic and small hospital within a 15 minute drive

 • We will follow guidelines and mandates from the CDC, state and Federal Government authorities

-• Sick campers will be treated by the nurse & athletic trainer.
+• Sick campers will be treated by camp medical staff.
 Depending on severity, campers will go to the ER/physician and isolated if communicable.
 Parents will be contacted immediately

-• Any sick campers will need to be picked up by a parent or guardian as soon as possible
+• Any campers determined to have an illness that will prevent the remainder of their weekly activities will need to be picked up by a parent or guardian as soon as possible

-• Injured campers are treated by the athletic trainer/ER/physician depending on severity.
+• Injured campers are treated by camp medical staff/ER/physician depending on severity.
 Parents are contacted immediately.

 • Medications must be administered by the nurse or trainer unless they have signed the RunningWorks Self-Administration of Medication Authorization/Approval form signed by a parent and their physician